unhcr-dataviz/unhcrthemes/README.md

   - A consistent and appealing `{ggplot2}` theme that matches [UNHCR Data Visualization Guidelines](https://dataviz.unhcr.org/general_guidance/).
-  - A collection of color palettes that ensure your plots are consistent with [UNHCR’s color scheme](https://dataviz.unhcr.org/general_guidance/).
+  - A collection of color palettes ensuring your plots are consistent with [UNHCR’s color scheme](https://dataviz.unhcr.org/general_guidance/).
   - Easy-to-use functions to apply the theme and color palettes to your